Last updated on September 25th, 2023 at 12:51 pm

 5. Foreclosures Increase: High foreclosure numbers indicate distress in the economy and could push a falling housing market even lower as more inventory becomes available from lenders trying to recoup their losses from foreclosures.

-San Diego current housing inventory and rates
+San Diego current housing report

 Foreclosures and their impact

-It’s also important to bear in mind that what we saw during the great recession of 2008-2009 is different from what we expect for 2023.
-During the great recession, foreclosures peaked in San Diego with about 11% of all mortgaged properties recorded as being delinquent or foreclosed upon.
+During the great recession; foreclosures peaked in San Diego; 11% of all mortgaged properties were recorded as being delinquent or foreclosed upon.

 It’s hard to make any predictions about the future of the San Diego housing market, but it’s clear that there are a few signs that should be monitored.